OpenAI CEO visits South Korea as country seeks to encourage AI development

 South Korea is one of few countries that has developed its own foundation models for artificial intelligence in a field dominated by the United States and China, thanks to local tech firms such as Naver 035420.KS, Kakao 035720.KS, and LG 003550.KS.

-The firms are seeking ways to tap niche or specialised markets that have not yet been addressed by big tech in U.S. or China.
+The companies are seeking ways to tap niche or specialised markets that have not yet been addressed by big tech in the United States or China.

+"In order for Korean companies to have strength in the global AI ecosystem, each company must first secure specialised technology for vertical AI," or AI designed and optimised for specific uses, said LG AI Research chief Kyunghoon Bae.

-Naver said it has been keen to develop localised AI applications for countries with political sensitivities in the Middle East as well as for non-English speaking countries, such as Spain and Mexico, the Financial Times reported in May, citing a Naver executive.
+Naver said it has been eager to develop localised AI applications for countries with political sensitivities in the Middle East as well as for non-English speaking countries and regions, such as Japan and SoutheastAsia.

-The European Union is moving ahead with its draft AI Act, which is expected to become law later this year, while the United States is leaning toward adapting existing laws for AI rather than creating whole new legislation.

-South Korea has new AI regulation awaiting full parliament approval, which is seen as less restrictive than the EU's version.

 ((joyce.lee@tr.com;))